-9. Concentration of Credit Risk
+10. Concentration of Credit Risk

 The Plan's exposure to a concentration of credit risk is limited by the diversification of investments across multiple participant-directed fund elections.
 With the exception of the Intel Stock Fund, the investments within each participant-directed fund election are further diversified into varied financial instruments.
 The Intel Stock Fund invests in a single security, the trading value of which is used to determine the entire fair value of the investment.
 The Plan's exposure to credit risk on the wrap contracts is limited to the fair value of the contracts with each counterparty.
 Collateral has been obtained and secured against investments whenever deemed necessary.
 The Plan has exposure to currency exchange rate risk on non-U.S.-dollar-denominated investments in debt and equity instruments, which may be managed through offsetting derivative instruments to reduce foreign currency exposure.
+Policies have been established by the IPC to limit the Plan's risk exposure through prudent diversification and investment of the Plan's assets.

-10. Income Tax Status
+11. Income Tax Status

-The Plan received a determination letter from the IRS dated November 14, 2013, stating that the Plan is qualified under Section 401(a) of the Code and, therefore, the related trust is exempt from taxation.
-The Plan is required to operate in conformity with the Code to maintain its qualification.
-The plan sponsor believes the Plan is being operated in compliance with the applicable requirements of the Code and therefore believes the Plan is qualified and the related trust is tax exempt.
+The Plan received a determination letter from the IRS dated March 25, 2015, stating that the Plan is qualified under Section 401(a) of the Code, and therefore, the related trust is exempt from taxation.
+Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualified status.
+The Plan sponsor has indicated that it will take the necessary steps, if any, to bring the Plan's operations into compliance with the Code and to maintain the tax qualified status of the Plan.